sdiehl/wiwinwlh/tutorial.md

 programming languages.
 If you are a Python or Java software engineer with no Haskell experience, this is the executive summary of Haskell theory and practice for you.
 We'll delve into a little theory as needed to explain concepts but no more than necessary.
-If you're looking for a pure introductory tutorial, this probably isn't the right start for you, however this can be read as a companion to other introductory texts.
+If you're looking for a purely introductory tutorial, this probably isn't the right start for you, however this can be read as a companion to other introductory texts.